omahs/ct-platform/README.md

 # ct-platform

-This project aims to provide you with a fully-automated Kubernetes platform with focus on monitoring, security, accessability, and ease-of-use.
+This project aims to provide you with a fully-automated Kubernetes platform with focus on monitoring, security, accessibility, and ease-of-use.

 # Setup